Raven Software: Star Wars: Jedi Knight (2002–2003)

-Call of Duty (2011-present)
+Call of Duty (2011–present)

-In 2012, Raven began hiring employees for a game, and were announced as collaborating with Infinity Ward on Call of Duty: Ghosts in May 2013.
+In 2012, Raven began hiring employees for a game, and was announced as collaborating with Infinity Ward on Call of Duty: Ghosts in May 2013.

-In April 2014, the company became lead developer of the now shutdown free-to-play Chinese Call of Duty title, Call of Duty: Online.
+In April 2014, the company became the lead developer of the now-shutdown free-to-play Chinese Call of Duty title, Call of Duty: Online.
 The company also remade Call of Duty 4: Modern Warfare, titled Call of Duty: Modern Warfare Remastered.

 In 2020, Raven Software collaborated with Infinity Ward on the game Call of Duty: Warzone.
-The company is considered the face of maintaining, updating and debugging the game as they regularly provide status updates and patch notes on Twitter and their official website (though it is unclear if they are the sole studio responsible behind-the-scenes).
+The company is considered the face of maintaining, updating, and debugging the game as it regularly provides status updates and patch notes on Twitter and its official website (though it is unclear if it is the sole studio responsible behind-the-scenes).

-Raven developed Call of Duty: Black Ops Cold War with Treyarch, which released on November 13, 2020.

-Raven developed Call of Duty: Black Ops 6 with Treyarch, which released on October 24, 2024.
+Raven Software has co-developed three Call of Duty entries with Treyarch.
+These are Call of Duty: Black Ops Cold War (2020), Call of Duty: Black Ops 6 (2024), and Call of Duty: Black Ops 7 (2025).